Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 <img src="images/AdvancedNetworkFlows.png" width=" 400px;"/>
 </p>

-**Fig. X.** In advanced mode, any node can be tied to a current source or to ground, either directly or via resistors with any value (top panel).
+**Fig. ?.** In advanced mode, any node can be tied to a current source or to ground, either directly or via resistors with any value (top panel).
 Currents passing through all nodes and links can then be calculated (bottom panel), and voltages can be calculated at each node.
 Circuit above is from McRae et al.